 Do you like sweet potato?
 Black beans?
 If you answered ‘yes’ to both questions, then here is a simple yet satisfying plant-based recipe for you!
 It uses less than ten ingredients and is a delicious combination of sweet with savory from the mix of sweet potato with caramelized onions and black beans.
-Pair this vegan, egg-free, dairy-free, gluten-free and nut-free dish with cooked couscous, quinoa, farro, rice, pasta, barley, or your favorite gluten-free starch alternative.
+Pair this vegan, egg-free, dairy-free, gluten-free, soy-free and nut-free dish with cooked couscous, quinoa, farro, rice, pasta, barley, or your favorite gluten-free starch alternative.
 It can also be savored on top of warm slices of wholegrain toast, especially if the toast is first smeared with a thin layer of a nut or seed butter.
 If you prefer an oil-free version, just sauté the diced onion in a some vegetable broth that has been heated in the skillet.
 This is a quick filling meal that can be easily cooked up for you or your family at any time of the day!

-A quick to prepare vegan, egg-free, dairy-free, nut-free and gluten-free delicious main course meal to be paired with your favorite grain or gluten-free alternative.
+A quick to prepare vegan, egg-free, dairy-free, nut-free, soy-free and gluten-free delicious main course meal to be paired with your favorite grain or gluten-free alternative.

 - 1 ½ cups mashed sweet potato [360 g]